History of Chicago in Timeline

 December 2, 1942: First Controlled Nuclear Reaction

-On December 2, 1942, physicist Enrico Fermi conducted the world's first controlled nuclear reaction at the University of Chicago as part of the top-secret Manhattan Project.
+On December 2, 1942, Enrico Fermi conducted the world's first controlled nuclear reaction at the University of Chicago as part of the top-secret Manhattan Project.

-1942: Boulevard System Building Concluded
+1942: Boulevard System Building Ends

 1945: Use of Atomic Bomb